Recon-Fuzz/recon-docs/src/extra/advanced.md

 Most developers tend to write static deployments for their test suites where specific contract are deployed with some default values.

-However, this can lead to missing a vast amount of possible system states, some of which would be considered admin mistakes (because they're related to deployment configurations), others which could be considered meaningful because they're valid system configurations.
+However, this can lead to missing a vast amount of possible system states, some of which would be considered admin mistakes (because they're related to deployment configurations), others which are valid system configurations that are never tested with fixed deployment parameters.

-This is why we've tended to prefer using programmatic deployments because they allow us to use the randomness of the fuzzer to introduce randomness into the system configuration that's tested against.
-Although programmatic deployments make running a suite slower (because the fuzzer needs to find a valid deployment configuration before achieving meaningful coverage), they turn simple suites into multi-dimensional ones.
+This is why we now prefer using programmatic deployments because they allow us to use the randomness of the fuzzer to introduce randomness into the system configuration that's being tested against.
+Although programmatic deployments make running a suite slower (because the fuzzer needs to find a valid deployment configuration before achieving meaningful line coverage), they turn simple suites into multi-dimensional ones.

-This is best understood with an example of a system made to accept multiple tokens.
-With a programmatic deployment, instead of testing an individual ERC20 token configuration (say with the standard 18 decimals), you can test many token configurations (say all tokens with 6-24 decimals) to ensure that your system works with all of them.
+This is best understood with an example of a system designed to accept multiple tokens.
+With a static deployment you may end up testing tokens with 6 and 18 decimals (the two most common extremes).
+However, with a programmatic deployment, you can test many token configurations (say all tokens with 6-24 decimals) to ensure that your system works with all of them.

 We've standardized these ideas around programmatic deployments in our [Manager](https://github.com/Recon-Fuzz/setup-helpers/blob/main/src/AssetManager.sol) contracts.